-Intrexon®, UltraCAR-T®, RheoSwitch®, UltraVector®, RTS®, UltraPorator®, ActoBiotics® and RheoSwitch Therapeutic System® are our and/or our affiliates' registered trademarks in the United States and GenVecTM, PrecigenTM, AdenoVerseTM, ActoBio TherapeuticsTM, AttSiteTM, and Precigen TherapeuticsTM are our and/or our affiliates' common law trademarks in the United States are our and/or our affiliates' common law trademarks in the United States.
+Precigen[®], AdenoVerse[®].
+UltraCAR-T[®], RheoSwitch[®], UltraVector[®], RTS[®], UltraPorator[®], ActoBiotics[®] and RheoSwitch Therapeutic System[®] are our and/or our affiliates' registered trademarks in the United States and GenVecTM, ActoBio TherapeuticsTM, AttSiteTM, and Precigen TherapeuticsTM are our and/or our affiliates' common law trademarks in the United States.
 This Annual Report on Form 10-K, or Annual Report, and the information incorporated herein by reference contain references to trademarks, service marks, and trade names owned by us or other companies.
-Solely for convenience, trademarks, service marks, and trade names referred to in this Annual Report and the information incorporated herein, including logos, artwork, and other visual displays, may appear without the ® or TM symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensor to these trademarks, service marks, and trade names, service marks, or trademarks to imply a relationship with, or endorsement or sponsorship of us by, any other companies.
+Solely for convenience, trademarks, service marks, and trade names referred to in this Annual Report and the information incorporated herein, including logos, artwork, and other visual displays, may appear without the [®] or TM symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensor to these trademarks, service marks, and trade names.
+We do not intend our use or display of other companies' trade names, service marks, or trademarks to imply a relationship with, or endorsement or sponsorship of us by, any other companies.
 Other trademarks, trade names, and service marks appearing in this Annual Report are the property of their respective owners.
-Unless the context requires otherwise, references in this Annual Report to "Precigen", "we", "us", and "our" refer to Precigen, Inc.
+Unless the context requires otherwise, references in this Annual Report to "Precigen,", "we", "us", and "our" refer to Precigen, Inc.